-I’ve started this year with a commitment to learn Japanese more consistently.
+I started 2017 with a commitment to learn Japanese more consistently.
 I’m doing this with many of you as part of The Vocab Club – my free programme that aims to help you stick to your language learning resolutions.

 For me, learning vocabulary is probably the most important (and the most enjoyable!) element of acquiring a foreign language.
 So, it’s only fair that I should tackle this topic in a brand new blog post – here we go!